oconnor663/jacko.io/posts/async_two.md

 ```

 Ok so apparently [`Box::pin`] returns a [`Pin::<Box<T>>`][struct_pin].
 We're
-about to see a lot of this `Pin` business, so I need to say something about it.
+about to see a lot of this `Pin` business, and we have to talk about it. `Pin`
+solves a big problem that async/await has in languages without a garbage
-The whole story is big and fascinating,[^quote] and we'll say more about it
+collector.
+It's a deep topic,[^quote] and we'll have more to say about it at
+the end of this chapter, but _our code_ won't really care about this problem
-below,[^whole_story] but for now I'm going to take an…unorthodox approach.
-I'm
+until much later.[^iterators] So for now I'm going to take an…unorthodox
-just going to [go on the internet and tell lies][lies].
+approach.
+I'm just going to [go on the internet and tell lies][lies].

 [struct_pin]: https://doc.rust-lang.org/std/pin/struct.Pin.html

+[^iterators]: Readers who already know about `Pin`: We saw [one Tokio example
+    in Chapter One][tokio_serial] that depends on `Pin` guarantees for
+    soundness, because it holds a local iterator across an `.await`.
+Can you
+    spot it without clicking on the link?
+That didn't even occur to me when I
+    first wrote the example, which I think is a testament to the success of
+    `Pin`.
+Our implementation will do something similar when we get to
+    `JoinHandle` in Chapter Three.

+[tokio_serial]: playground://async_playground/tokio_serial.rs

 [^quote]: "Most importantly, these objects are not meant to be _always
     immovable_.
 Instead, they are meant to be freely moved for a certain period